ThimBC/ThimBC/README.md

 - 👋 Hi, I’m @ThimBC
-- 👀 I’m interested in Blockchain, crypto, AI and a few other topics
+- 👀 I’m interested in Blockchain, AI and a few other topics
-- 🌱 I’m currently learning how to run a blockchain
+- 🌱 I’m currently learning how to run agents
 - 💞️ I’m looking to collaborate on ... who knows what
 - 📫 How to reach me :
 - ⚡ Fun fact: I hate coding